-A four-minute passing period is given between courses.
+A four-minute passing period is given between classes throughout the school day.
 Students are expected to take all books, etc. needed for all courses if distance does not allow enough time to return to the locker before the next course period.
 Personal electronic device policies remain in force during passing periods.